 You are not the consumer

-The longer you work in marketing the more detached you become from the people you serve.
+The more experienced you become, the more detached you become from the people you serve.

 Advertising